 - No penalties or interest for late payment will be charged by HMRC for failure to pay the customs debt for the March 2020 period.

 - HMRC are considering this on a monthly basis and is dependent on COVID-19 developments.
-We, therefore, advise that businesses ensure they monitor the situation or contact us for an update.
+We, therefore, advise that businesses ensure they monitor the situation or contact us for an resource.